GFDRR/CCDR-tools/_sources/docs/global-exposure.md

 ## DLR World Settlment Footprint

 Built-up assets include houses, commercial and industrial buildings, infrastructures, facilities, and others.
 Data from 2019 World Settlement Footprint (WSF) is used for this current analysis.
 This is a high-resolution (10m) remotely sensed dataset which indicates whether each cell is primarily built up, excluding roads.
+A script has been developed to automatically fetch WSF 2019 data and resample it at 100m resolution for a selected country.
+This is included in the toolkit codebase when no exposure dataset is found in the data folder; else you can use this [notebook](fetch_wsf19) to run it separetely.

 ```{figure} images/DLR_WSF.jpg
 ---